The Hundred: Trent Rockets reach men's final after washout versus Northern Superchargers in wild Oval eliminator

 Trent Rockets will face Oval Invincibles in the men's final from 6pm on Sunday at Lord's, after the women's final between Southern Brave and Northern Superchargers from 2.15pm.

 Watch every match in the women's and men's competitions in The Hundred live on Sky Sports.
-Stream cricket and more with NOW.
+Stream cricket with NOW.